 For the budding athlete, consider the gift of an electric bike, or e-bike, this holiday season.
 Whether your dad is a regular biker, or your spouse wants to get around while reducing their carbon footprint, these models add a little extra power to the equation.
 Whether they're riding a few blocks over for a New Year's party or riding for exercise, even in a neighborhood made entirely of hills, an e-bike lets your loved ones go faster with less lag or strain.

 Why Use an Electric Bike?

 Here are some benefits of e-bikes:

 - They can serve as ideal alternatives to cars.
-With e-bikes, you will save a lot of money on gas and insurance.
+With e-bikes, you can save a lot of money on gas and insurance.
 Also, you can easily maneuver through traffic jams and get to your destination on time.

-- In many places, you can ride at very high speeds without having to get insurance or licenses
+- In many places, you can ride at very high speeds without having to get insurance or licenses.

 - Electric City Bikes- These are fat-tire bikes that are commonly used for short trips.
 High priority is given to acceleration and torque.